nkhil/kafka-notes/Readme.md

 Kafka is a distributed system.
 In a distributed system, we need replication for resiliency.
 If a machine goes down, the system cannot just stop serving up data.

 - Topics should have a replication factor > 1 (usually between 2 & 3, and 3 being the gold standard).
 - When you create a topic, you want it to be replicated.
-If a broker is down, then another broker can serve the date you need.
+If a broker is down, then another broker can serve the data you need.

 Let's consider this in a new example: